rennansoaresdev/rennansoaresdev/README.md

 ### Hi 👋 I'm Rennan Soares

-I'm passionate about tecnology, nature and travelling.\
+I'm passionate about technology, nature and travelling.\
 currently studying to be a future frontend developer.